 We utilize the binary cross entropy loss to train a two-layer MLP probe on the LLM's hidden states.
 Compared to the 7B and 4B-parameter models tested in Section~\ref{sec:exp}, the two-layer MLP adds roughly $10^4$ parameters, making probe inference and training overhead negligible.

 In Section~\ref{sec:exp}, we measure the performance of dynamic value-thresholding compared to natural baselines, examine robustness to imperfect value estimation, show cross-dataset generalization of our value estimators, and validate our theoretical findings.
 We perform our experiments on two LLMs: Qwen2.5 \citep{qwen2025qwen25} and Phi-3 \citep{abdin2024phi3}, and two chain-of-thought math reasoning tasks: GSM8K \citep{cobbe2021training} and OlympiadBench \citep{sun2025challenging}.
 Dynamic value-thresholding outperforms all tested baselines in both expected reward and selective accuracy across the full range of abstention rates.
 The advantage is most pronounced on harder problems: on OlympiadBench, where the base Phi-3 achieves only 16\% baseline accuracy, dynamic abstention reaches 64\% selective accuracy at 90\% abstention, nearly double the 34\% achieved by baseline methods.
 For Qwen on OlympiadBench (43\% baseline), dynamic abstention achieves 91\% selective accuracy at 90\% abstention compared to 75\% for the best baseline.
 These gains come with modest efficiency trade-offs: dynamic abstention retains 63--86\% of the token savings of input-only methods at 10\% abstention rates, rising to 92--95\% at 90\% abstention rates.
-Code is available at \href{https://github.com/HenDav/mid-gen-abs}{\texttt{our repo}}.
+Code for reproducing results is available at \href{https://github.com/HenDav/mid-gen-abs}{\texttt{our experiments repo}} and and an efficient pip-installable version of the method is available at our \href{https://github.com/HenDav/mid-gen-abs}{\texttt{vLLM-based implementation repo}}.